khulnasoft/LLMK/README.md

 ⚠️ **7/18: We're aware of people encountering a number of download issues today.
 Anyone still encountering issues should remove all local files, re-clone the repository, and [request a new download link](https://ai.khulnasoft.com/resources/models-and-libraries/llmk-downloads/).
 It's critical to do all of these in case you have local corrupt files.**

-In order to download the model weights and tokenizer, please visit the [Meta website](https://ai.khulnasoft.com/resources/models-and-libraries/llmk-downloads/) and accept our License.
+In order to download the model weights and tokenizer, please visit the [Khulnasoft website](https://ai.khulnasoft.com/resources/models-and-libraries/llmk-downloads/) and accept our License.

 Once your request is approved, you will receive a signed URL over email.
 Then run the download.sh script, passing the URL provided when prompted to start the download.